mlaursen/react-md/examples/with-create-react-app/README.md

 added `react-md`, and the `webfontloader`.

 ## First Setup
-The following steps will outline how to add `react-md` into a project that was boostrapped with `create-react-app` after adding the pre-processor steps have been completed.
+The following steps will outline how to add `react-md` into a project that was bootstrapped with `create-react-app` after adding the pre-processor steps have been completed.

+> Note: The steps the steps for [adding a css-preprocessor](#adding-a-css-preprocessor-sass-less-etc) **must** be completed before continuing.

 First, let's install `react-md`:
 ```sh